 • Access to SaaS tools and software subscriptions

-There are two ways to handle the transaction, covered in detail in our complete guide to selling on Telegram.
-The basic approach is posting your offer with an external link to a payment page on your website or a third-party platform.
-This adds friction: users leave Telegram, encounter an unfamiliar checkout, and conversion drops.
+There are two ways to handle the sale.
+The basic route: post your offer with an external link to a payment page on your own site or a third-party platform.
+That adds friction – people leave Telegram, hit an unfamiliar checkout, and conversion drops.

-The native approach is using a verified service built into Telegram, like Tribute, which processes payments inside the messenger.
-The user never leaves the conversation.
-For digital products, this matters: lower friction translates directly into higher conversion rates, especially for impulse purchases under $50.
+The native route: a service like Tribute processes the payment inside the messenger itself.
+Your buyer never leaves the conversation.
+For digital products, especially impulse purchases under $50, that lower friction translates directly into more sales.

 5. Affiliate Marketing

-Affiliate marketing means recommending a product in your channel and earning a commission on each sale or signup that comes through your referral link.
-Commissions can be one-time payments or recurring, depending on the program.
+Affiliate marketing means recommending someone else's product in your channel and earning a commission on each sale or signup through your link.
+Commissions can be one-time or recurring, depending on the program.

 6. Donations and Telegram Stars

-Donations are a smaller, supplementary income stream for most creators, but they add up when an audience genuinely values the content.
+Donations are a smaller, supplementary income stream for most creators, but they add up when an audience genuinely values what you make.
 There are two main paths.

-Verified third-party tools like Tribute support both one-time and recurring donations natively inside Telegram.
-Supporters never leave the messenger, and the payment flow feels native, which improves conversion.
+Verified tools like Tribute support one-time and recurring donations natively inside Telegram.
+Supporters never leave the app, and the payment flow feels native, which helps conversion.

-Telegram Stars is the platform’s built-in tipping system.
-Users can react to your posts with Stars, and you can convert Stars to Toncoin or use them for subsidized ads.
-Stars also unlock additional use cases:
+Telegram Stars is the platform's built-in tipping system.
+People can react to your posts with Stars, which you can convert to Toncoin or use for subsidized ads.

-Donations alone rarely sustain a creator, but combined with subscriptions or affiliate links, they meaningfully increase total revenue, especially around launches, milestones, or seasonal events.
+Donations alone rarely pay the bills.
+Combined with subscriptions or affiliate income, though, they meaningfully add to total revenue, especially around launches, milestones, or seasonal moments.

-Mini Apps are interactive interfaces that run inside Telegram, like games, utilities, marketplaces, or services.
-They open a much wider range of monetization options than standard channels:
+Mini Apps take it further: full interactive interfaces running inside Telegram — games, utilities, marketplaces, whatever you can build.
+They open up a much wider range of monetization than a bot alone:

 • In-app purchases for premium features